tifa365/awesome-berlin-data/README.md

 Data and tools related to schools and education in Berlin (and Germany).

-- 🏫 [jedeschule-scraper](https://github.com/Datenschule/jedeschule-scraper) - Scrapers for German school data across all federal states (including Berlin), providing a unified data format.
-Includes school locations, types, and metadata.
-Data available via API at [jedeschule.codefor.de](https://jedeschule.codefor.de/).
+- 🏫 [jedeschule-scraper](https://github.com/Datenschule/jedeschule-scraper) - Scrapers for German school data across all federal states with unified format and API at jedeschule.codefor.de.

 ------------------------------